bigos/territory-coordinator/README.md

-# clojure-getting-started
+# territory coordinator

+Derived from template of clojure-getting-started

 A barebones Clojure app, which can easily be deployed to Heroku.

 This application support the [Getting Started with Clojure](https://devcenter.heroku.com/articles/getting-started-with-clojure) article - check it out.